JJ/raku-dist-template/README.md

-# Raku module template
+# Raku dist template

-Template for Raku modules.
-Fill this README with your instructions
+Template for Raku modules, classes, roles, to be distributed as a single package in the ecosystem.
+Fill this README with your instructions.

 ## Installing